 Concentration is fundamental to how well you manage your day.
-If you’re unable to concentrate, then doing a particular task will result in getting little or nothing done.
+If you can’t focus, then doing a particular task will result in getting little or nothing done.

-Have you ever found yourself on rainy Winter’s day staring out the window and daydreaming about sitting on a beach in the summertime while the clock ticks down on an urgent deadline?
+Have you ever found yourself on a rainy winter’s day staring out the window and daydreaming about sitting on a beach in the summertime while the clock ticks down on an urgent deadline?

 Or have you tried to start that difficult task, but you’ve put it off and decided to work on something easier or not work on it at all?

-This is a lack of focus we all have experienced at some time.
-But its impact on your anxiety and stress levels increase since you’re creating more pressure on yourself because you now have less time to work on that difficult task.
+This is a lack of focus we all have experienced at some point, but its impact on your anxiety and stress levels increase since you’re creating more pressure on yourself because you now have less time to work on that difficult task.

 Signs and Reasons You Lack Concentration

 There are multiple signs that your concentration and levels of focus are low.
 If you struggle to recall recent events because your short term memory isn’t great, then you can’t relax, and you’ll always lose things and struggle to stay on task.

 You may struggle to make decisions and lack energy, and you’re continually making mistakes or unable to finish the tasks you’ve been given.

 Sleep, diet, anxiety, stress, and even being hungry are just a few reasons why you can’t focus.
-But the good news is that there are many ways to improve your levels of focus.
-These are the things you can do if you can’t focus.
+However, the good news is that there are many ways to improve your levels of focus.
+These are the things you can do to get back on track today.

 20 Ways to Improve Your Focus